 USAID Applying Science to Strengthen and Improve Systems (ASSIST) Project

-URC is the lead implementer for the USAID Applying Science to Strengthen and Improve Systems (ASSIST) cooperative agreement of the Office of Health Systems in USAID’s Global Health Bureau.
+URC was the lead implementer for the USAID Applying Science to Strengthen and Improve Systems (ASSIST) cooperative agreement of the Office of Health Systems in USAID’s Global Health Bureau.

-ASSIST’s mission is to improve healthcare, strengthen health systems, and advance the frontier of improvement science in USAID-assisted countries.
-To achieve these aims, URC and its partners are:
+ASSIST’s mission was to improve healthcare, strengthen health systems, and advance the frontier of improvement science in USAID-assisted countries.
+URC and its partners achieved these aims by:

 - Fostering improvements in a range of healthcare processes through the application of modern improvement methods by host-country providers and managers